 We’re all very much looking forward to that last item!

 On Saturday, we had another birthday party for Catherine; this time, Ken, Dianne, Corey and Vicky came.
 There was more cake, more presents, and more fun.
 It was also good to see everyone after nearly a month!
 Catherine got a nice kids’ size folding picnic table, a nice new dress, as well as a play tea set and dinner set.
-She also got a couple new books.
+She also got a couple new books and even got cheap bounce house rental services near Phoenix for the kids to entertain themselves.
 This girl has plenty of things to keep her occupied, but more importantly, plenty of people!

 You can see more pictures from the day here.